The Lily Pad Puzzle

 In 1798, Thomas Malthus published his famous Essay on the Principle of Population, arguing that human population grows exponentially while food supply grows only linearly.
 The conclusion was grim: famine, disease, and war were mathematically inevitable.1

 Malthus wasn't stupid.
-His exponential model was a reasonable first approximation.
+His exponential model was a reasonable first approximation — and to his credit, it made a specific, testable prediction about the future.
 But forty years later, a Belgian mathematician named Pierre-François Verhulst looked at the same problem and asked a better question: what happens when the population starts to run out of room?2

 Verhulst's insight was elegant.
 Instead of assuming growth rate stays constant, he made it shrink as the population approached some ceiling — the carrying capacity, which he called K. The result was the logistic equation: